Visit Manhattan over presidents day.

 In the center of town lies one of the most magnificent public spaces in the world — Central Park.
 Here outdoor activities aren’t relegated to the spring and summer but are possible year-round.
 When the ground is covered in snow, the park transforms into a fairytale-like wonderland where children of all ages can get out and play.

 A horse carriage ride through and around the park is the ideal way to appreciate its gleaming beauty as you glide amid snow-touched trees listening to nothing but the clip-clop of hooves.
 The more adventurous can grab a sled and zoom down the hills.
-There are even snowshoeing and cross-country skiing.
+There is even snowshoeing and cross-country skiing.

 Transport yourself to the Alps for an afternoon and take in a marionette show at the Swedish Cottage.
-After all of this fun, there’s nothing like grabbing a hot chocolate on the Upper West Side as you take in the neighborhood’s gorgeous architecture in buildings like the Gilded Age charm of The Astor, an NYC landmark, right on 75th Street.
+After all of this fun, there’s nothing like grabbing a hot chocolate on the Upper West Side as you take in the neighborhood’s gorgeous architecture in buildings like the Gilded Age charm of The Astor, an NYC landmark on 75th Street.

 Break the Ice (or Just Skate on It)

-Sure, you can find an ice skating rink almost anywhere during the winter season.
+You can find an ice skating rink almost anywhere during the winter season.
 But there is no rink more iconic than the one in Rockefeller Center.
 Visitors and residents alike love to lace up skates and try their best to slide without falling.

 It’s a must-do that even the most jaded New Yorker relishes.
 Rockefeller Center isn’t the only place to practice toe picks.
 There are rinks in Central Park, Bryant Park, and even a small one at The Standard Hotel in the Meatpacking District.